LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 Nope.
 Nor is it sweat-proof.
 Be careful.

 ## What is the most common issue for RL?
-People not pushing the lipo battery in all the way.
+People not pushing the lipo battery in all the way and therefore the Loop will have more frequent problems.

 ## Can I use more than one RL at a time?
 Will it improve anything?
 Yes, you can have two turned on, but it won't help anything really.
 Loop only uses one RL at a time.
 IF you have several RLs turned on in Loop settings, your Loop will only look for another RL after looping fails for over 15 minutes on the original RL.
 In my experience, it is rare that looping would fail for more than 15 minutes and a second RL would help in the same environment.
 If one RL gets damaged though and you need to swap out to a second RL, there's no issues with that.
 That will work fine for either Medtronic or Omnipod.